unixsurfer/anycast_healthchecker/README.rst

 anycast-healthchecker (including the configuration for the health checks) is covered and finally the options for invoking the program from the command line will be described.

+IPv6 support
+############

+IPv4 and IPv6 addresses are supported by Bird Internet Routing Daemon project by providing a different daemon per IP protocol version, bird for IPv4 and bird6 for IPv6.
+This implies that configuration files are split as well.
+So, you can't define IPv6 addresses in a configuration, which is sourced by the IPv4 daemon.

 Bird configuration
 ##################